Professional Reviews

 Does FamiSafe Keep Kids Safe Online?

 However, FamiSafe isn’t perfect.
 You do have to make a few manual adjustments before you can rely on it.
-For example, the web content filters missed key search terms in my tests, which I had to add manually.
-Also, the app blocker often fails to block apps (especially on Chromebook), so you have to constantly keep an eye on the dashboard to ensure your kids aren’t using apps they shouldn’t be using.
+For example, the web and search content filters missed key search terms in my tests, which I had to add manually.
+Also, the app blocker often fails to block apps on Chromebook, so you have to constantly keep an eye on the dashboard to ensure your kids aren’t using apps they shouldn’t be using.
 Finally, the app monitoring feature for TikTok and YouTube didn’t work in any of my tests.

 Frequently Asked Questions